alpinejs/alpine/packages/docs/src/en/plugins/intersect.md

 <a name="x-intersect-leave"></a>
 ### x-intersect:leave

-Appending `:leave` runs your expression when the element leaves the viewport:
+Appending `:leave` runs your expression when the element leaves the viewport.
+By default, this means the element has left the viewport *completely*.
+Use `x-intersect:leave.full` to run your expression when the element *starts leaving* the viewport.

 ```alpine
 <div x-intersect:leave="shown = true">...</div>